 Watch interviews with Republican primary candidates running for Missouri's state Senate, District 20

-Missouri's state Senate district 20 covers Christian County and a large portion of Greene County.
-Brian Gelner and Curtis Trent are running in the Republican primary.

-The video above features interviews with the two candidates running for Missouri's state Senate District 20 seat in the Republican primary: Brian Gelner and Curtis Trent.
+The video above features interviews with the two candidates running for Missouri's state Senate District 23 seat in the Republican primary: Angela Romine and Lincoln Hough.
 The election is August 2, 2022.

+These interviews are produced and hosted by a coalition of 11 nonpartisan community groups working together to inform voters.

 Separate videos featured in our series include candidates for Missouri's 7th Congressional seat, as well as other local state Senate and House races.
 Videos will be posted on www.ksmu.org after they air on KSMU-Ozarks Public Radio.